icgc-argo/argo-docs/docs/submission/registering-samples.md

 ![Upload Files](/assets/submission/register-2-upload.png)

 1. Once your file is formatted, click the **Upload File** button and select your file from the browser window.
-Only TSV file type is supported, and the file name must begin with the _sample-registration_ and end with _.tsv_.
+Only the TSV file type is supported, and the file name must begin with the _sample-registration_ and end with _.tsv_.
 1. Upon uploading, if there are any errors in your file they will be displayed within the Sample Registration workspace.
 The error report will also be available for download.
 You must fix all of the errors that are listed within your sample registration file and then reupload it.
 1. Valid files will be available for preview in the Sample Registration workspace.
 You can review the new samples (purple star) versus previously registered samples (grey star) by filtering the table on the star column.